webmad0619/day17/mongofilters.md

 # find those elements where the test array of objects has an object with its values greater than 70
 {test: {$elemMatch: {a : { $gt: 70 }}}}

+# $exists guarantees consistent data structure by removing or allowing certain documents having the field you choose or not having the field you choose.
+Here you filter out those movies not having the year field and that year being greater that 2000

+{$and: [{ year: { $exists: true } }, { year: { $gt: 2000 } }]}